datacamp-content-public/courses-analyzing-social-media-data-in-r-sowmya-vivek/chapter1.md

 	1. Tweets by a famous personality (Rihanna) - rih_tweet
 	2. Tweets on a specific topic (Artificial Intelligence) - AI_tweet

-The library "rtweet" and dataset containing extracted tweets for the two use cases have been pre-loaded.
+The library "rtweet" and datasets containing extracted tweets for the two use cases have been pre-loaded.

 For Rihanna, you will create a dataframe containing frequency of tweets over time using ts_data function.
 You will then plot the time series using ts_plot function, setting the intervals to monthly.